kevinveeder/kevinveeder/README.md

 - [How to run jupyter notebooks](https://github.com/kevinveeder/how-to-run-jupyter-notebooks)

 ## 🏈 Scraping & Sports Predictions
-- [2025 NFL Fantasy Predictor --> CSV for Drafting](https://github.com/kevinveeder/nfl-fantasy-predictor-pt2) - **START HERE!** web scraping nfl player data, training a model, and outputing a fantasy draft cheat sheet (csv file) for the upcoming 2025 season.
+- [2025 NFL Fantasy Predictor --> CSV for Drafting (**START HERE!**)](https://github.com/kevinveeder/nfl-fantasy-predictor-pt2) - web scraping nfl player data, training a model, and outputing a fantasy draft cheat sheet (csv file) for the upcoming 2025 season.
 And its all in one python script, what could be better?

 ## 🎓 Data Science Projects
 - [Sequence Modeling in NLP](https://github.com/kevinveeder/hidden_markov_viterbi_nlp) - implemented/evaluated hidden markov models with viterbi decoding for POS tagging using the brown corpus and smoothing techniques